QSD-Group/EXPOsan/exposan/bsm1/README.rst

 The Activated Sludge Model No. 1 (ASM1) [3]_ was used to describe biochemical processes and a simple 1-D 10-layer settling model [4]_ was used for the secondary clarifier.

-As of now, the BSM1 system can be simulated dynamically with constant influent.
+As of now, the BSM1 system can be simulated dynamically with constant or dynamic influents.
 Fixed aeration is enabled.
 Idealized aeration control can also be implemented by setting target dissolved oxygen concentration.

+To reproduce the results and figures included in Li and Zhang et al. [2]_, directly run ``system.py``/``analyses.py``.
+You'll need the package `adjustText <https://github.com/Phlya/adjustText>`_ in addition to ``EXPOsan``'s requirements.
+You can find a full list of the dependency packages in `qsdsan.yml <https://github.com/QSD-Group/EXPOsan/blob/main/exposan/bwaise/qsdsan.yml>`_, and create a new environment based on it using ``conda env create --file qsdsan.yml``.

 To perform a simulation of the BSM1 model, you can import the module (as shown below) or directly run the ``system.py`` script.
 Influent loadings, initial conditions, model parameters, system settings, and solver options can all be customized in the same script.

 Future development will include:

-    - Enable simulation with dynamic influent
     - Design and costing algorithms of unit operations in the system
-    - Aeration control with PI controller
+    - Aeration control with PI or PID controller

 Note that minor modifications have been made to ASM1, specifically: